Sand Branch, Dallas County, Texas

 Sand Branch (sometimes spelled Sandbranch) is an unincorporated community in Dallas County, Texas, United States.
-According to the Handbook of Texas, the community had an estimated population of 400 in 2000.
-The community did not participate in the 2010 Census.
-More recent (2019) estimates put the population around 100.
+A 2019 estimate put the population at around 100.

 Geography

 Sand Branch is located approximately two miles south of U.S. Highway 175 and 14 miles southeast of Downtown Dallas on Belt Line Road in southeastern Dallas County.
 It is situated between the Trinity River and Hickory Creek, southwest of Seagoville.
 Sand Branch is the only unincorporated settlement left in Dallas County, as the vast majority of the county lies within incorporated cities.